elliotsayes/Reality/docs/WorldGuide.md

 # World Guide

+> [!NOTE]
+> You can now use the [`@reality/api`](https://apm.betteridea.dev/pkg?id=UEtFZarBGFKXjyNEHFm5JagOBW7Frij8ojk7BjkSbVE) APM package for the most streamlined way to dive into `Reality`.

 The goal of this guide is to get you started developing your own World on the Reality protocol.
-We will start by creating our own World process based on a template, and then modifying it.
+We will begin by creating our own World process based on a template, and then customizing it.

 For more details on the Reality protocol, please see the [Reality Docs](./Reality.md) or [Reality.lua](../process/blueprint/Reality.lua) source code.